jaredjbeck/jaredjbeck.github.io/publications.md

 [Google Scholar](https://scholar.google.com/citations?user=IC3onsQAAAAJ&hl=en&oi=ao)  \|  [ORCID](https://orcid.org/0000-0001-9515-5440)

 * **Beck, J.** and S. Wagenius.
 Seedling recruitment after fire: Disentangling the roles of microsite conditions and seed availability. *In review.* [Preprint]( https://www.biorxiv.org/content/10.1101/2024.11.12.623237v1)
-* Maton, D., J. Beck, S. Wagenius, D. Maddox, and M. Ashley.
+* Maton, D., **J. Beck**, S. Wagenius, D. Maddox, and M. Ashley.
 Persistence in a fragmented habitat: Genetic diversity and pollination patterns in *Asclepias viridiflora*. *In review.*
 * **Beck, J.**, A. Peschel, S. Wagenius, and R. Shaw.
 Evidence-based seed sourcing in the era of climate change. *In review.*
 * **Beck, J.**, G. Kiefer.
 R. Johnson, R. Dana, B. Winter, and S. Wagenius.
 Long-term effects of haying and prescribed fire on the composition and diversity of wet prairie plant communities. *In review.*
 * **Beck, J.** and S. Wagenius.
 Herbivory exacerbates pollen limitation by isolating unconsumed plants from prospective mates. *In review.*